 Also, long grass is a breeding ground for bugs, slugs, and other critters you definitely don’t want in your yard.
 And finally, when you get around to mowing it, you’re left with piles of mulchy clippings that really should be raked.
 This just creates extra work when you were only trying to avoid it to start with.

 Knowing Your Grass Type

 Before determining what is the best height to cut your grass, you need to know what type of grass you’re dealing with.
 There’s a whole system involved when looking at this, too.
-There’s warm season grasses as well as cool season grass and each category has its own species.
+There’s

 Most range in 1-2 inches for perfect grass height, but others can vary up to 4 inches.
 It’s best to check out the numbers on perfect grass height and then determine what you should be doing.